KEYNOTE B36 – Lung Cancer Clinical Trial

 living with TTFields

-Novocure will provide device support to patients and caregivers.
+The DSS will provide device support to patients and caregivers.

 Using the NovoTTF-200T Device

-The NovoTTF-200T device is intended for continuous use for at least 18 hours a day.
+NovoTTF-200T is intended for continuous use for at least 18 hours a day.
 The device does not interfere with household or personal electrical devices.
 There is no exposure of TTFields to non-users, such as co-workers and family members.

 What does it look like?